Designing Data Management and Data Governance Roles

 The “Orange” model offers to split DM/DG roles along these dimensions.

-For example, ‘Business process owner’ and ‘System owner’ relate to the ‘processes’ and ‘tools’ dimensions correspondingly.
+For example, ‘Business process owner’ and ‘System owner’ correspondingly relate to the ‘processes’ and ‘tools’ dimensions.
 The ‘Data’ dimension will describe the accountabilities of the data owner/data user roles.
-The dimension ‘Roles’ will make a clear distribution of roles within the organizational hierarchies.
+The dimension ‘Roles’ will clearly distribute roles within the organizational hierarchies.
 Accountabilities of these roles will simultaneously depend on their location along data chains.

-The data chain describes the path of the transformation of raw data into meaningful information.
+The data chain describes the path of transforming raw data into meaningful information.

 Figure 5.
 The distribution of roles along data chains.